 Address your cover letter to the hiring manager.
 If the name is not available, then try to research online or call to gather that information

 Be honest and use actual examples to demonstrate your skills and experiences.
 Risk being perceived as sloppy.
-It shows that you are either lacking attention to detail or careless.
+It shows that you are either lacking attention to detail or careless